gensyn/ssh_docker/README.md

 ### Prerequisites

 This integration depends on the [SSH Command](https://github.com/gensyn/ssh_command) integration.
-Install it first:
+It should be automatically installed when installing SSH Docker through HACS or you can install it first manually:

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=gensyn&repository=ssh_command&category=integration)